stakater/mto-docs/screenshots/README.md

 `theme_override/mkdocs.yml`) runs during `mkdocs build`:

 1. copies every referenced image from `captured/` into `content/images/generated/`
-2. replaces each directive with an image link, in memory — source files are never touched.
+2. replaces each directive with the image path, in memory — source files are never touched.
 No capture for a directive means the build fails and names the page.

 `captured/` is the only source.
 No fallback to `baseline/`, because falling back